-DHDC 4508 Current Concepts in Dental Hygiene Process of Care 3 credit hours (Online) This course will provide the student with advanced knowledge of current concepts and factor involved in the occurrence and treatment of oral disease.
+DHDC 4508 Seminar in Education II

+This course will provide the student with advanced knowledge of current concepts and factor involved in the occurrence and treatment of oral disease.
 These issues will be studied through lectures, case presentations and the literature.

-DHDC 4509 Education Practicum
+Education Practicum